Can you tell me about United Way of the Piedmont’s impact on our community?

 How can I get more involved or how can I get my workplace more involved?

 There are so many ways to get involved with United Way beyond financial giving.
 We always have volunteer and advocacy opportunities and can help find the right one for you.
 From volunteering at our Gifts in Kind Center or at one of our partner agencies, to serving on the Community Investment Council, there is something to suit everyone.
 There are also quarterly projects and corporate projects that are a great way to further engage your workplace with the work of United Way.
-For more information on this type of involvement, please contact Molly Moyer, Director of Engagement at email@example.com.
+For more information on this type of involvement, please contact Heather Lother, Senior Director of Engagement, at firstname.lastname@example.org.

 Someone I know didn’t receive help from an agency supported by United Way.
 Why?